redline97/back_end_assesment/README.md

 used the @Slf4j annotation from lombok in order to log all the methods, or created html templates for email contents.
 As for mailchimp, based on their documentations and some guidelines i read on scientific papers i could have also implemented interfaces and builder methods that they exposed, but stuck with a more simplistic approach by creating a campaing for each user to be subscribed and for that campaign i notified all the used with a dummy mail template, but i tried to keep the project as simple as possible.
 Also used Liquibase for a faster approach to table creation with some basic data inside.
+My only doubts reside on the UserSegment logic, because i didn't do any CRUD operations for that table only the api that was mentioned in the email, followed by some insert statement SQL-wise.
 Hoping to be to your liking :)

 ## Project Overview
 This project involves creating a RESTful API using Spring Boot and PostgreSQL for managing marketing campaigns and user segments.
 It also includes integration with Mailchimp for sending emails to specific user segments.